ChrisMatthewCyril/Needleman-Version5.0_FINAL/README.md

 # Project Needleman
-## If you need help!
-Please look at venv/Guidebook for screenshots!
+## If you need help, please look at venv/Guidebook for screenshots!

 BIMM 143 Project